-Zurich airport announces major runway extensions after successful vote
+Zurich Airport plans major runway extensions after vote

 Read article